 On Amazon, it received fairly high ratings, with an average of four and a half out of five stars.
 Many loved the workouts and ease of training, but negative reviews felt that for the price point, the quality and construction should be more solid.

-Final Decision: Total Gym XLS is Good Buy for the Average Person
+Final Total Gym XLS Review – A Good Buy for the Average Person

 Overall there were things that impressed me about Total Gym XLS and outweighed some of the downsides.
 I think that, if you can keep the price under $1000 and you consider the warranty, you’re getting a decent deal.